ujvaritamas/DevTools/jenkins/readme.md

 Kind: Username with password
 Scope: Global
 Username: Enter the SSH username (e.g., jenkins).
-Password: Enter the SSH password (e.g., password).
+Password: Enter the SSH password (e.g., rootroot).
 ID: Provide an ID for the credentials.
 Description: Optionally, provide a description for the credentials.